Oxford–Cambridge rivalry

 Oxford–Cambridge rivalry dates back to their founding in the 13th century, the oldest rivalry of any current universities in the world.
 (Note: See the list of oldest universities in continuous operation.)
-During most of that time, they were the only two universities in the United Kingdom and two of the most prestigious universities in any country, generating an intense rivalry that is one of the most enduring and well-known university rivalries in the world.
-Between them they have produced a large number of Britain's most prominent scientists, writers, and politicians, as well as noted figures in many other fields.
+During most of that time, they were the only two universities in England and two of the most prestigious in any country, generating an intense rivalry that is one of the most enduring and well-known in the world.

+They compete with each other for academic talent, having produced a large number of Britain's most prominent scientists, writers, and politicians, as well as noted figures in many other fields.

-Rivalry between the two universities, including varsity matches held between Oxford and Cambridge influenced the development of college rivalry and college sports in the United States and other countries around the world.
+Sporting rivalry between the two universities, including varsity matches held between Oxford and Cambridge influenced the development of college rivalry and college sports in the United States and other countries around the world.

 Background

 The University of Oxford, with teaching recorded as early as 1096, is the oldest university in the English-speaking world.
 The University of Cambridge was founded in 1209 by a group of scholars who left Oxford to take refuge from hostile townsmen in Oxford.
 Sometimes collectively known as Oxbridge, they are the two oldest universities in England and two of the oldest universities in the world.

-For many of these centuries, the two universities were unrecognisable as universities in the modern sense, as they were largely institutions for producing clergymen and were thus strongly tied to the Church.

 Academic

 Rivalry between Oxford and Cambridge in academic reputation has been prominent for much of their history.
 They have produced a large number of Britain's most prominent scientists, writers, and politicians, as well as noted figures in many other fields.

+In modern times, more politicians have come from Oxford University than Cambridge, in part because Oxford offers a particularly suitable undergraduate course (Philosophy, Politics and Economics, or PPE) sometimes nicknamed the 'MP's degree'.

 In 2000, Cambridge academics said the Rhodes Scholarships gave its rival, Oxford, an advantage through a higher profile in the United States.

 In the 21st century, both universities are consistently ranked among the top institutions globally, with a competitive environment in terms of admissions, research, and academic prestige.